xiangsheng1325/python-orca/README.md

 Orbit counting algorithm implemented by python.

 ## Description
-**Orca** is an efficient algorithm for counting graphlets in networks.
+**Orca** is an efficient algorithm for counting graphlets in undirect and no-selfloop networks.
 It computes node- and edge-orbits (of 4- and 5-node graphlets) for each node in the network.

 To improve the understanding of the orca for beginners, we re-implemented orca algorithm